Bipartite causal inference with interference, time series data, and a random network: Discussion

 \section{Discussion}

-We developed a causal inference framework for time series data with bipartite interference and a random network.
+In this manuscript, we introduced a causal inference framework for time series data with bipartite interference, a random network, and carryover effects.
 Focusing on time-averaged estimands, we showed that controlling for time-varying information allows us to attribute outcome differences to exposure's causal effects.
-We introduce three algorithms for matching exposed and unexposed time periods and corresponding estimators, which perform well across various scenarios.
-In principle, weighting or outcome modeling estimators could be employed in our context.
-However, in the bipartite setting, the exposure arises as a function of the treatment and network, whose mechanisms are often unknown and would need to be modeled, adding complexity to a weighting-based estimation procedure.
-At the same time, outcome modeling approaches would require correct specification of confounding adjustment, which is particularly complicated in bipartite settings where confounding relates to both the treatment and the network, as we show in \cref{sec:model-setup}.
-Matching methods bypass such issues.
+We introduce algorithms that combine notions from matching and covariate balancing, with corresponding estimators which perform well across various scenarios.
+In our study, we find some evidence that smoke from wildfires reduces population mobility.

+Alternative estimation approaches from the causal inference literature can be adapted to our framework.
+Weighting or matching on the propensity of exposure is one such alternative.
+However, since the exposure is defined based on the interventional units' treatments and the network, the exposure propensity score would require that we model the high-dimensional treatment and network assignment incorporating potential time-invariant confounders, which is practically difficult to do accurately.
+At the same time, outcome modeling approaches like panel regression \citep{arkhangelsky2024design, imai2021use} would require correct specification of the confounding adjustment functional form, which is particularly complicated in bipartite settings where confounding relates to both the treatment and the network.
+Balancing methods \citep{hainmueller2012entropy, fong2018covariate} and methods from the econometrics literature \citep{imai2021use} may assign weights to unexposed periods that are temporally distant from the exposed periods, and therefore might be susceptible to confounding by temporal trends.
+Our proposed approach which combines matching and covariate balancing bypasses these issues.

 Despite the merits of the proposed framework, several open questions remain.
-How to define and estimate effects for time series settings under more complicated exposure mappings that might involve multivariate or continuous exposures persists as an open question.
-Towards that front, future work could investigate matching, outcome modeling, and weighting approaches with the relative merits and drawbacks discussed above.
-Moreover, in certain applied contexts it would be crucial to allow for potential outcomes to depend on previous exposures \citep{Bojinov2019}.
-A careful consideration of necessary assumptions and an approach for estimation in this setting remains to be addressed in future research.
+First, future work can extend our estimation framework to time series settings under more complicated exposure mappings.
+In principle, even in the case where the exposure is not binary, matching and balancing algorithms designed for binary exposures can still be useful for estimating interpretable effects.
+For instance, in the setting of \cite{pouget2019variance, Doudchenko2020, brennan2022cluster}, and \cite{harshaw2023design} where an outcome unit's exposure ranges from 0 to 1, the proposed algorithms can be extended to accommodate a categorized exposure.
+Second, future work can investigate the impact of misspecification of the exposure and carryover mapping functions to matching or balancing estimators, bipartite interference settings, or observational data following the work for Horvitz-Thompson estimators under exposure misspecification in the unipartite literature \citep{savje2024causal,leung2022causal,weinstein2026causal}.